Matt-McAuley/Exercise_Engine/README.md

 technologies, I learned about building an API with Flask, making frontend requests to said API, webscraping with Selenium, implementing the various text analysis methods we learned in class, and how to containerize a project and deploy it on the cloud.

-The website link can be found below along with a demo video displaying the main functionalities.

 ## Online Hosting
 The website is hosted on an [AWS Instance](http://18.218.132.35).